Family description for matrimony profile – Why it is important?

 Why we love this?
 Having divorced parents may be a liability in arranged marriages.
 However, in this sample, the focus is on highlighting the fact that the family remains a single unit and there is no acrimony.

-5. Girl studying in the US with family in India
+5. A girl studying in the US with family in India

 Our family is born and brought up in Mumbai, our ancestors are from Palghat, Kerala.
 My parents and two younger sisters live in Dadar, a suburb of Mumbai.